 It grows in coastal shrublands and heathlands and dry sclerophyll woodlands.

 Myoporum spp. have simple and alternate to opposite leaves.
 In this species, leaves are alternate, up to 55 mm long by 20 mm wide, lanceolate to ovate, glossy and deep green, usually thick and stiff with finely toothed margins; sticky and with the base wrapping somewhat around the stem (perfoliolate); and with a very strong, reportedly unpleasant, odour with many oil glands.

-Flowers are about one centimetre across, white with purple spots.
-They are carried in clusters of from three to seven in the leaf axils.
+Myoporum spp. have 5-merous, white to pink flowers, with 4 stamens and 1 carpel; produced solitarily in leaf axils or in clusters of up to 12.
+In this species, flowers are about 1 cm across, white with purple spots; carried in clusters of from 3 to 7 in the leaf axils.
 They appear in large numbers between June and November with sporadic flowering at other times.

-The plants in our cold climate garden have proved to be drought tolerant, frost resistant and free flowering.
+The plants in our cold climate garden (near Armidale) have proved to be drought tolerant, frost resistant and free flowering.
 Myoporum viscosum would be an ideal hedge plant.

 Light pruning is appreciated.

 Plant in full sun on a well-draining soil.
 During the peak flowering period blooms are both conspicuous and profuse.
 Foliage and flowers are attractive features.
 This plant can tolerate salt-spray.

 Propagate from cuttings that strike readily but may take a little longer than other myoporums.

 This species has historically being confused with M. petiolaris which occurs in Victoria.
 The leaves of the latter are much less odorous and with more obvious petioles.